RalphGuansing/MLSSimulator/README.md

 # MLSSimulator in C

-## This is a personal project of mine.
+## This is a personal project of mine done for better understanding of storing data.
 This project does a very basic simulator for an application with Register and Login.
 This basic project is to be done on the C Programming Language.
 Once logged in, Students must be able to: